This one is really important. The purpose is to ensure against hydro-lock. What is "hydro-lock"?

 start it.
 The piston in the filled cylinder tries to compress the air-fuel mixture, but instead it slams into the incompressible fuel.
 On the Valkyrie, the starter motor is so strong that it

 destroys the starter and/or ring gears.
 With NO warning, you're walkin and about to shell out a couple thou to fix it.
-You have to pull the engine and that gets spendy.
+You have to pull the engine and split the cases which gets spendy.

 - there's no fuel filter, just an inadequate screen tube, and fuel from the pump is notoriously unclean.
 Have you ever been surprised that you didn't hit reserve yet - you usually hit it 20 miles